dmelotik/covid19_US_Trends/README.md

 ## How to update the data:
 1. Go into covid19_US_Trends/application/data
 2. `git pull origin master`

+## What I learned:
+1. Creating a GUI through JavaFX 11
+2. Connecting a GUI to data/funcitons
+3. Importance of planning modular coding to allow for easier testing
+4. How to store and access large amounts of data (through *.csv and other text files)

+## What I would do next:
+1. Add more styling
+2. Make the code more modular and add testing
+3. Add a button to update the /data repo from the GUI
+4. Add more validation and error handling

 ## Bugs:
 1. Not every input validation is accounted for > To fix this the code needs to be more modular